 Likewise, does it matter that the "mandingo fights" central to the plot of Django Unchained never really occurred - at least not according to those fusty old, you know, history-people?
 I mean mandingo fights were in a movie - Mandingo, in fact - and hell, that's good enough for Wesley Morris!
 Oh, and wait - you're saying the Ku Klux Klan (which also appears, sort of, below) didn't exist until Reconstruction?
 What the fuck does that matter, asshole?
 THE KLAN IS IN A MOVIE - BIRTH OF A NATION - SO TAKE THAT MOTHERFUCKER!!
 Seriously, what are we talking about here?

-And Tarantino had energy and confidence, and in their carefully-calculated mind-fucks his films functioned as gauntlets.
-They subtly played on the anxieties of their age - fatherless boys (and girls) flocked to them and saw the experience as a kind of rite of passage; an empty generation with no outlet but self-abuse found in Tarantino a perfect mirror.
-And of course he expertly exploited the obvious stupidity of film critics (who think of Pauline Kael as an intellectual).
+And Tarantino had energy and confidence, and in their calculated mind-fucks his films functioned as gauntlets.
+They subtly played on the anxieties of their age - fatherless boys (and girls) flocked to them and saw the experience as a rite of passage; an empty generation with no outlet but self-abuse found in Tarantino a perfect mirror.
+And of course he expertly exploited the obvious stupidity of film critics (who actually consider Pauline Kael an intellectual!).
 Tarantino's films weren't so much works of art as a kind of cultural symptom - but at least you understood why the kids were buying tickets.

 |Oh, no, it's the KKK!
 Where it shouldn't be!|